Art-Sells/Arells/Build-Notes.md

 ### Metatags/ Description (all pages.tsx & components)
 - Alter: Descriptions & BannerImages
-- - If no bear markets existed
+- - If bear markets never existed (Bitcoin - If bear markets never existed)
 - Refactor (optimize with Cursor) Meta-tags {show AI and ask it why it displays home page ps and not meta tags}?
 - - (with vavity.info) Submit to Google Search Console: Submit your sitemap and request indexing
 - - Create a sitemap.xml: Helps Google discover all pages